rust-lang/this-week-in-rust/drafts/2017-10-31-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [colored](https://crates.io/crates/colored) a UNIX-based terminal color crate.
-Thanks to [Kyle Galloway](https://users.rust-lang.org/u/kylegalloway) for the suggestion.
+This week's crate is [cargo-outdated](https://crates.io/crates/cargo-outdated), a cargo subcommand that shows outdated dependencies including latest compatible and latest version.
+Thanks to [Colin Kiegel](https://users.rust-lang.org/u/colin_kiegel) for the suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!